Review: Sydney bar tour reveals the city’s coolest drinking dens

 The once exorbitant cost and complexity of liquor licenses was reduced a few years ago, encouraging enthusiastic and creative local entrepreneurs to bring after-hours-Sydney back to life with a swag of new intimate themed bars — many with innovative food options on offer.

-Sydney Urban Adventures, which operates under the Intrepid Travel group banner, is doing its bit to bring residents and visitors up to speed with its ‘Eat, Drink, Walk’ Sydney bar tour.
-This popular walking tour promises visits to tucked-away bars hidden in basements and back alleys, a range of bar snacks, a couple of included drinks, and tales of old Sydney town thrown in along the way.
+Sydney Urban Adventures, which operates under the Intrepid Travel group banner, is doing its bit to bring residents and visitors up to speed on the latest venues.
+The company’s popular Sydney bar tour promises visits to a number of hidden and tucked-away bars, and includes a couple of drinks, a selection of bar eats, and colourful tales of old Sydney town thrown in along the way.
 Being an often-overseas-based Sydneysider (just back in the country), I’m keen to join the tour to see what I can discover (or re-discover) in my home town.

 There’s a drizzle of rain as I meet tour guide John at the glass dome opposite the York Street exit of Wynyard train station just before 6pm.
 He tells me it’s a small group tonight — an ex-advertising executive from the UK (in training to lead these tours), an American couple, and myself.
 This sounds fine to me.
 It will be nice and intimate.
 The maximum group size on this Sydney bar tour is 12 guests.